 For many families, comfort on the flight pushes them toward flying with a lap baby or buying their baby a seat – and there isn’t a right answer on this one!
 Every kid and every parent has different preferences.
 Here are a few options for flying with a baby:

 For some parents, they love this option from a comfort perspective.
 Maybe they plan on nursing during flights or their baby will only sleep while being held.
 No matter how much you love snuggling with your baby, if it’s a long flight this is probably the least comfortable option (and can be dangerous if you plan to fall asleep).

-Some parents bring one of these or one of these to give their baby a cozy place to lay down and relieve some of the arm strain, though that probably only works if you have two adults traveling next to each other.
+Some parents bring one of these to give their baby a cozy place to lay down and relieve some of the arm strain, though that probably only works if you have two adults traveling next to each other.
 If you’re traveling solo with a lap baby, this one won’t offer as much support but could help if it’s a long flight.

 There are certainly parents who bring their kids as lap children up through 23 months and 29 days.
 In most cases, that’s an awfully big kid to hold (and physically restrain) for a long time.
 In the era of shrinking airplane legroom, it’s worth thinking about whether or not it will be comfortable for either of you – and how you’ll prevent your child from kicking the seat in front of them when legroom is in short supply.

 Squirmy babies of any age may not make for great lap infants.
 If they like to jump all over you, pull your hair, refuse to be held still during turbulence – you may need a glass of wine, but you probably won’t have the hands or personal space to manage it!

 Whether or not the comfort issue matters to you might depend on the situation.
 If it’s a long night flight crossing many time zones to a different continent, it might be more important to you to get some extra sleep even if it means spending more money.
 On the other hand, for a short flight to visit family the cramped space might be more tolerable.